nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note: Once any change is made to the data from the commands below, the data is saved in the hard disk.
-There is no need to save manually.
+There is no need to save manually. <br>
 ### 3.1.
 Common Commands
 #### 3.1.1.
 View : `view`